ibilalkhilji/Laravel-Db-Sync/README.md

 ## Ignoring models

-You can also create a base model with `use Syncable` and can extend your child models, in this case if you ever wanted to ignore a certain model(s) you can ignore them by specifying in the `laravel-db-config` file like this:
+You can also create a base model with `use Syncable` and can extend your child models, in this case if you ever wanted to ignore a certain model(s) you can ignore them by specifying in the `config/laravel-db-sync` file like this:

 ```
 ...